 UV filters will also kill bacteria so it’s important that light is positioned before the biological filter.
 That way the UV can kill the algae and the bacteria can still purify the water.

 Most people have no idea how many litres or gallons their pond holds.
-If you’re one of them you can use our pond size calculator to get a good estimate of its volume.
+If you’re one of them you can read my article on how to calculate pond volume.

 If you don’t mind getting your hands dirty another effective and fast method of removing the green pond water is wrapping a milk crate in quilt batting and placing your pond pump inside.